The Doctor and Rose have made it to the final four! Go vote!

 I forgot to add that if the hot rugby boys like DW, they are MORE than welcome to come over.

-cynthiaj94 asked: Other than the showing of the new episode(which is awesome)will there be any other Doctor Who stuff going on at WonderCon?
+cynthiaj94 said: Other than the showing of the new episode(which is awesome)will there be any other Doctor Who stuff going on at WonderCon?

 We’re doing the screening but that’s it as we’re all hands on deck for the premiere this weekend.